SECOND DATE: Another Murder of Drawings: Drawing & Painting Crows

 - An apron

-In addition to his work as a design educator, Michael was a design director involved in the development of museum exhibits for a range of international cultural, corporate and government groups and organizations.
+In addition to his work as a design educator, Michael was a design professional at the Royal Ontario Museum and with prominent Canadian design firms involved the development of international museums and galleries, corporate identity programs, web and print communications and wayfinding / signage programs for a range of cultural, corporate and government groups and organizations.